-It is imperative to protect the treated skin from the sun for a full 4 weeks prior to the Fraxel®.
-This is best accomplished by the use of spf 30 sunscreen daily (preferably containing titanium dioxide or zinc oxide) and a hat worn during times of greater exposure to the sun’s rays.
+- It is imperative to protect the treatment area from the sun for a full 4 weeks prior to the Fraxel.
+This is best accomplished by the use of SPF 30 sunscreen daily (preferably containing titanium dioxide or zinc oxide) and a hat worn during times of greater exposure to the sun’s rays.
 Any tan or “color” from the sun can cause side effects.
-You should also stop all glycolic, retinoid and lightening creams one week prior to treatment.

-Seventy-five minutes before your appointment, our office staff will apply topical numbing gel to the area to be treated.
-Your physician will also give you a prescription for Valacyclovir (Valtrex) which you should take prior to and after your office visit.
-Because we are using a very potent numbing cream, make sure you do not have any other lidocaine injected or applied the day of the procedure (such as with dental work or laser hair removal).
+- 75 minutes before your appointment, our office staff will apply topical numbing gel to the area being treated.
+Your physician will also give you a prescription for Valtrex which you should take prior to and after your procedure if you have a history of cold sores.

-To avoid bruising, discontinue aspirin and ibuprofen for 1 week prior to a Fraxel® treatment.
-You should wait 2 weeks after any other cosmetic procedure (ie. Botox® or fillers) or waxing to be treated with the Fraxel® Dual.
+- To minimize potential bruising, discontinue aspirin and ibuprofen for 1 week prior to your Fraxel treatment.
+We advise waiting 2 weeks after any other cosmetic procedure (ie. Botox or fillers) or waxing to be treated with the Fraxel Dual.